-While you may not want to download another app, using an installed video converter app tends to be safer and more reliable when it comes to ripping audio from YouTube videos.
-Fact is, most YouTube ripping sites, even ones that seem safe at first, may eventually fall victim to hackers and malware, and so it may be best to use dedicated software on your desktop for your audio-ripping needs.
+While you may not want to download another app, using an installed video-converter app tends to be safer and more reliable than other third-party options when it comes to ripping audio from YouTube videos.
+Most YouTube-ripping sites — even ones that seem safe at first — may eventually fall victim to hackers and malware, and so it may be best to use dedicated software on your desktop for your audio-ripping needs.

 But downloading and installing a new app doesn’t have to be a struggle.
 In fact, the 4K YouTube to MP3 app features a pain-free installation and user-friendliness that rivals most online YouTube converter services.
 It’s also available for multiple operating systems, including Windows, MacOS (10.13 and later), and Ubuntu.
-4K YouTube to MP3 also is free to download and use.
+And 4K YouTube to MP3 also is free to download and use.
 You also can upgrade to a premium version that includes features like unlimited audio tracks per playlist and no ads.
 But the free version should be enough for most people.

-Navigate to the 4K YouTube to MP3 website, and under the 4K YouTube to MP3 header, click on the blue Download button that corresponds to your computer’s operating system.
+Step 1: Navigate to the 4K YouTube to MP3 website, and under the 4K YouTube to MP3 header, select the blue Download button that corresponds to your computer’s operating system.

-Navigate to the YouTube video whose audio you want to rip.
-Then highlight the URL from your browser’s address bar, and copy it to your clipboard.
-You also can right-click on the video itself and choose Copy Video URL from the menu that pops up.
+Step 4: Highlight the URL from your browser’s address bar, and copy it to your clipboard.
+You also can right-click on the video itself and choose Copy video URL from the menu that pops up.

 Step 6: After that, the app immediately gets to work on ripping the audio.
-To give you an idea of how fast the app was at creating the MP3 file: It took less than a couple of minutes for it to process a 10-minute YouTube video.
+To give you an idea of how fast the app was at creating the MP3 file, it took less than a couple of minutes for it to process a 10-minute YouTube video.

-Then a Show in Folder icon will appear.
+Then a Show in folder icon will appear.
 This icon resembles a file folder.
-Click on it, and you’ll be directed to a File Explorer window that displays your new MP3.
+Select it, and you’ll be directed to a File Explorer window that displays your new MP3.
 You now have the file in MP3 format for offline listening, background music, or however you prefer to consume.